What is CBD?

 The most common health effects associated with overexposure to beryllium in the workplace include: beryllium sensitization, chronic beryllium disease (CBD), and lung cancer.

 Chronic Beryllium Disease - CBD is a chronic granulomatous lung disease caused by inhaling airborne beryllium after becoming sensitized to beryllium.
-The common symptoms of CBD are shortness of breath, unexplained coughing, fatigue, weight loss, fever, and night sweats.
+Some common symptoms of CBD are shortness of breath, unexplained coughing, fatigue, weight loss, fever, and night sweats.
 CBD can result from inhalation exposure to beryllium at levels below the current OSHA PEL (0.2 μg/m3).
 Progression of CBD can vary among individuals.
 For instance, after initial exposure to beryllium, some workers may quickly develop signs and severe symptoms of CBD.
 Others may not experience signs and symptoms until months or years after initial exposure.
 The symptoms can sometimes worsen even after the worker has been removed from exposure.
-CBD can progress to a chronic obstructive lung disorder, resulting in loss of quality of life and the potential for decreased life expectancy.
+CBD can progress to a chronic obstructive lung disorder, resulting in loss of quality of life and the potential for decreased life expectancy (for additional information see section on Treatment below).

 CBD shares many signs and symptoms with pulmonary sarcoidosis, a granulomatous lung disease of unknown cause or origin.
 Without appropriate diagnosis, CBD may be difficult to distinguish from sarcoidosis.